We use cookies on this website.

 A CRM (Customer Relationship Management) system manages client relationships: contacts, communication history, the pipeline of new cases, and fee agreements.
 An ERP (Enterprise Resource Planning) system is more comprehensive: it integrates CRM, billing, time tracking, resource planning, a document repository, expense reports, and reporting.
 A firm just starting out can begin with a CRM or an invoicing module (30 days, starting at €30,000), then expand to a full ERP system as the need arises (90 days, starting at €90,000).
 This is the phased approach recommended by IT SYSTEMES.

-Introductory Offer — You only pay once you're satisfied.
+You only pay once you're convinced.

-What exactly is Version 0?
 A functional application that incorporates your business use cases—your rules, workflows, and logic.
-Built on our proven architectural foundation, it allows you to verify that the tool meets your needs.
-It does not include advanced graphical customization, migration of your existing data, or production deployment—these steps are carried out once you’ve made your decision.
+Built on our proven architectural foundation, it allows you to verify in practice that the tool meets your needs.
+It does not include advanced graphical customization, migration of your existing data, or production deployment—these steps are carried out once you have made your decision.

 Offer subject to eligibility — formalized specifications or use cases required.

-Schedule an appointment with one of our experts
+Schedule an appointment with one of our experts →

 Our latest articles